ohumbe/ocp-configs-checklists/ansible/README.md

 2. If Quay will be running on a disconnected host, the bundle file created using `ocp-mirror-connected.yml` must already be transferred to the disconnected registry.

+3. Your pullsecret from [https://cloud.redhat.com](https://cloud.redhat.com) must exist on the registry host as defined in `cloud_secret`.

 ## Setup
 ### Update Ansible inventory
 In either `/etc/ansible/hosts` or a local `inventory.yml`, configure your inventory for your container host using a local connection.